7 equity release myths busted

 Myth #5: If I take out a lifetime mortgage, I won’t have anything to leave my loved ones.

 Fact: A lifetime mortgage may reduce the value of your estate.
 However, people sometimes use the money from lifetime mortgages to give their loved ones an early inheritance.
-There are also plans available that help you control the effect of equity release on your estate.

 Myth #6: I’ll have to pay tax on any money I get from equity release.